MGT 6000. Financial and Managerial Accounting I. 3 Credit Hours.

-An applied overview of digital marketing tools and strategy, emphasizing the diverse ways that contemporary marketers use digital channels to achieve strategic business objectives.
+An applied overview of modernized digital marketing tools and strategy, emphasizing the diverse ways that contemporary marketers use information technology through digital channels such as social media and the Internet to achieve strategic business objectives.

 MGT 6315.
 Marketing Analysis.
 3 Credit Hours.

-This course seeks to impart an understanding of the various applied multivariate techniques available for analyzing and interpreting marketing data.
+This course seeks to impart an understanding of the various applications of pricing, advertising, platform ecosystems, and social media marketing available for analyzing and interpreting marketing data and analytics .

 Knowing that a company can take actions that affect its own sales market response models can be used to aid in planning and forecasting.
 The models are estimated by regression techniques.

 MGT 6325.
 Product Planning.
 3 Credit Hours.